Observation of $t\bar{t}\gamma\gamma$ production at $\sqrt{s}=$13 TeV with the ATLAS detector: Measurement of the cross section and / cross-section ratio

 The fiducial cross section at particle level is measured using a profile likelihood fit to the BDT output that profiles nuisance parameters and minimises the negative log-likelihood~\cite{Cowan:2010js}.
 The normalisation of the \ttyy signal template is treated as the parameter of interest in the fit.
 The resulting normalisation factor is then used to extract the observed cross section by scaling the predicted cross section in the fiducial phase space at particle level.
 Background processes are modelled using MC simulation and data-driven methods, with normalisation and shape uncertainties included as nuisance parameters in the likelihood fit.
+All MC samples used to evaluate signal modelling uncertainties are scaled to the same cross section in the fiducial phase space.
 Each source of systematic uncertainty, including those affecting the signal, is incorporated as a Gaussian prior in the likelihood function.
 The variations are symmetrised, taking half the difference between the upward and downward variations as the uncertainty.
 If both variations have the same sign, the average of the difference between each variation and the nominal value is chosen as the two-sided uncertainty.
 If only one variation is available (e.g. the uncertainty from the parton shower or the PDF uncertainties) the difference between the nominal and alternative prediction is taken as the size of the uncertainty.
 A pruning procedure is implemented to remove uncertainties that are too small to meaningfully impact the results, improving the fit's convergence and reducing computing time.
 In addition, a smoothing procedure is applied, where necessary, to reduce the impact of statistical fluctuations in the systematic templates.
 The impact of these procedures on the precision of the results is negligible.
 The output of the BDT after the fit is shown in Figure~\ref{fig:postfit_ttyy}.
 The binning is optimised to enhance signal-to-background separation while ensuring smooth templates for the small background contributions.
 The fraction of background events after the fit corresponds to 47\%.
 Good agreement is observed between the data and the prediction.
 The global goodness of fit, evaluated with a \textit{saturated model}~\cite{BAKER1984437}, yields a $p$-value of 49\%.

 The fiducial cross section at particle level is found to be